Education, study and knowledge

 the city of ladies it is a true monument not only of literature, but also of proto-feminism.
 Christine de Pizan's passionate defense must be considered one of the first voices that rose up in favor of women's dignity and rights.
 That is why Christine de Pizan is not only one of the most important medieval writers, but also a crucial piece in the development of feminism.

-Frank Gilbreth: biography of this engineer and researcher
+Claudio Ptolemy: biography and contributions of this researcher

 Read more